 Types of roof trusses to consider when self-building

-If you are considering building a timber frame home, it’s worth carefully considering how the
+If you’re planning on self-building a timber frame home, it’s worth carefully considering how the attic space will be used before the design stage.

-Even if you are not yet sure how the space will be used, designing the space with an attic
+Even if you’re not yet sure how the space will be used, incorporating the right truss with open space will give you flexibility for the future.

-An attic truss is engineered differently from a standard roof truss and is designed as part of a
+An attic truss is engineered differently from a standard roof truss.
+It is designed as part of a whole-house timber frame system which is fully manufactured off-site.
+Also, stairs to the attic space will need to be designed as part of the timber frame system.

 A prefabricated attic truss will: